You are currently viewing 25 Free Things to Do in New OrleansPin

 25 Fun Free Things to Do in New Orleans // localadventurer.comPin

-This post contains affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
+This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 Though it does cost $3 per day, we found the streetcar to be a perfect way to bring us to many of the neighborhoods throughout NOLA where you can work your way thru this list.
 The streetcar itself is a relaxing way to people/city watch, especially as the sun sets and lights inside the mansions on St. Charles Avenue come on.

-1. Brewery Tour at Nola Brewing Co.
+1. Free Live Music at Nola Brewing Co.

-2. Browse art at the Frenchman Art Market / The Art Garage
+2. Browse Art at the Frenchman Art Market / The Art Garage

 If you enjoy checking out local gifts and art, this is a great place to browse.
 It’s always amazing to see the local style.
-(619 Frenchmen St., 70119; 504.941.1149)

-3. Check out the mansions on St. Charles Avenue
+3. Check out the Mansions on St. Charles Avenue

 Does anyone else like gawking at amazingly ornate mansions?
 The homes along St. Charles Avenue are spectacular and worth checking out.